 Our egg-wagon is up and rolling.
 After two years of planning, preparation, and construction we finally put our egg layers out to pasture.
 With built in nesting boxes and roosting space, the 7′ x 12′ egg-wagon is built to house up to 60 birds.
 Given that this is our test phase, the birds currently have around 1700 square feet of salad bar to feed on, exercise in, and express their species specific behaviors.
-At present, we are moving the egg-wagon to a new section of greenery every 7 to 10 days when the grass is eaten down and fertilized by chicken manure.
-We’ve had success with fertilization by chickens using our chicken tractors so I am curious to see the rate of grass growth after one pass on a chicken grazing quadrant.
+At present, we are moving the egg-wagon to a new section of pasture every 7 to 10 days when the grass is eaten down and fertilized by chicken manure.
+We’ve had success with fertilization by chickens using our chicken tractors so I am curious to see the rate of grass growth after one pass on a chicken grazing quadrant (4 moves of electric netting around the egg-wagon).

 I can truly share with you that it is very rewarding, aesthetically pleasing, and peaceful to sit and watch the birds run around their mobile enclosure, safe from predation and free to be chickens.
 I can’t imagine a bird of such activity being stuck in a cage to lay eggs for the duration of their lives.
 Can you?